-Orlistat (Xenical[®]) and sibutramine (Reductil[®]) are agents used for the management of obesity.
+Orlistat (Xenical®) and sibutramine (Reductil®) are agents used for the management of obesity.
 Orlistat acts locally by blocking fat absorption from the gastro-intestinal tract.
-Sibutramine enhances satiety through its action on central neurotransmitters.
+Sibutramine reduces appetite by modulating monoamine neurotransmitter activity in the CNS.
 Individually, these drugs may be tried in the management of obesity (combination therapy not recommended) but their use should be governed by strict criteria.
-The following guidelines are provided, and are based on the Tayside Drug & Therapeutics Committee recommendations for each drug.
+The following guidelines are provided, and are based on NICE clinical guideline 43 - Obesity (December 2006), information from the manufacturer's Summary of Product Characteristics for each drug and previous Tayside Drug & Therapeutics Committee recommendations.